Cupid Crunch

 Instructions

-Combine the cereals, pretzels, nuts, and freeze-dried strawberries and toss together gently in a very large mixing bowl.
+In a large bowl, combine the cereals, pretzels, nuts, and freeze-dried strawberries and toss together gently in a very large mixing bowl.

 Melt the white chocolate chips in a medium microwave-safe bowl in a microwave by microwaving in 30-second increments.
 Stir vigorously after each 30 seconds.
 Be careful not to burn the white chocolate.